dityas/Protos/README.md

 Protos is a factored IPOMDP solver developed at [THINC Lab @ UGA](http://thinc.cs.uga.edu/).
 It uses Jesse Hoey's implementation of the symbolic Perseus and with some modifications, extends it to I-POMDPs.

+:heavy_exclamation_mark: The solver has only yet been tested on Linux systems.
+Running it on Windows might cause some problem because the paths are hardcoded in Linux format.

+:heavy_exclamation_mark: The solver works on Java 15 and above.
+Please use a Coretto VM or a GraalVM build of JVM.
+This might seriously help with performance.
+I haven't performed any formal benchmarks though.

-** If you use this solver in your research, please cite the following paper. **
+**If you use this solver in your research, please cite the following paper.**
 ```
 Shinde, Aditya, Prashant Doshi, and Omid Setayeshfar.
 "Cyber Attack Intent
 Recognition and Active Deception using Factored Interactive POMDPs."
 Proceedings